 Passengers traveling from a country with "red" or "orange" status (listed here) must transit through a green status country for at least 14 days before traveling onward to Jordan.

 Check the Visit Jordan portal for the latest information.
-Travelers from certain countries may be required to self-isolate or quarantine depending on the severity of COVID-19 risk where they are arrive from.
+Travelers from certain countries may be required to self-isolate or quarantine depending on the severity of COVID-19 risk where they are arriving from.

 To travel to Jordan via land borders, visitors must fill out this declaration form prior to arriving at the border.